landoscar/landoscar/README.md

 GENDERFLUID - ✧  - MASCULINE MAINLY.

-                        Our collective name may change depending on new hosts,, As Twotime is one of our new hosts.
-As Azure was too overwhelmed by being a host after 5 years of being frontstuck.
+                        Our collective name may change depending on new hosts,, As 1x4 is one of our new hosts.

 DNI TO IWC REGIMENTS, I do not 'xactly have. .
 Good experiences with most of you.